 Can I Round to 148 Pounds?

 Absolutely.
-Day to day, 147.
-7 rounds to 148, and for most practical purposes, that's perfectly acceptable.
+Because of that, 147.
+Think about it: 7 rounds to 148, and for most practical purposes, that's perfectly acceptable.
 The difference is less than a quarter of a pound.

 How Do I Convert Back?